LilyTronics/lily_py_unit_test/docs/test_suite.rst

 The method must start with :code:`test_`.
 These test methods are executed by the test suite run method.

-Preceding the test cases, an optional setup method is executed.
+Preceding the test methods, an optional setup method is executed.
 If the setup fails, execution is stopped.
-Following the test cases a teardown method will be executed, regardless whether the test cases passed or failed.
+Following the test methods a teardown method will be executed, regardless whether the test methods passed or failed.

 Test suite creation
 -------------------

-Creating a test suite is a simple as creating a subclass:
+Creating a test suite is as simple as creating a subclass:

 .. code-block:: python